• Skip to main content

 Day trading and investing involve very different audiences, time horizons, trade frequencies, risk profiles, mindsets, tactics, and methodologies.
 Here we'll explore the differences and similarities between day trading and investing.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
-This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
-I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
+This allows me to continue producing high-quality content on this site and pays for the occasional cup of coffee.
+I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I may get.
 Read more here.

 Contents